 Northern Horizon Capital AS, a public limited company (in Estonian: aktsiaselts) registered in the Estonian Commercial Register under the registry code 11025345 acts as the fund management company of the Issuer.
-The sole shareholder of the Management Company is Northern Horizon Capital A/S, a public limited company registered in the Central Business Register of Denmark with the registry code 27599397.
+The majority shareholder of the Management Company is Northern Horizon Capital A/S, a public limited company registered in the Central Business Register of Denmark with the registry code 27599397, holding 125,000 shares in the Management Company which amounts to approximately 90% of the votes.
+Northern Horizon Capital JIC OÜ, a limited liability company (in Estonian: osaühing) registered in the Estonian Commercial Register under the registry code 14341220, holds 13,899 shares in the Management Company, amounting to approximately 10% of the votes.
+Northern Horizon Capital JIC OÜ is established in order to enable key managers of the Management Company to acquire shares in the Management Company with majority of the shares held by Northern Horizon Capital A/S and minority by the key executives of the Management Company.